 This article isn’t intended to overwhelm.
-More so, I’d like to provoke some thought on your behalf about what step, or steps, you may be able to take to help you manage your State and improve your well-being.
+Moreso, I’d like to provoke some thought on your behalf about what step, or steps, you may be able to take to help you improve your state management and improve your well-being.
 To inspire you to take a step, no matter how small.

 My advice, start with one thing.
 Make it a small thing that you can work on doing consistently.
 When you have consistency, you’re getting in the reps, add something else.